avindra/interesting-finds/thompson_trusting_trust/Thompson_Trusting_Trust.md

 I thank the ACM for this award.
 I can't help but feel that I am receiving this honor for timing and serendipity as much as technical merit.
 UNIX swept into popularity with an industry-wide change from central mamframes to autonomous minis.
 I suspect that Daniel Bobrow[^1] would be here instead of me if he could not afford a PDP-10 and had had to "settle" for a PDP-11.
 Moreover, the current state of UNIX is the result of the labors of a large number of people.

-There is an old adage, "Dance with the one that brought you," which means that I should talk about UNIX.
+There is an old adage, "Dance with the one that brought you," which means that I should talk about UNIX[^2].
 I have not worked on mainstream UNIX in many years, yet I continue to get undeserved credit for the work of others.
 Therefore, I am not going to talk about UNIX, but I want to thank everyone who has contributed.

 That brings me to Dennis Ritchie.
 Our collaboration has been a thing of beauty.
 In the ten years that we have worked together, I can recall only one case of miscoordination of work.
 On that occasion, I discovered that we both had written the same 20-line assembly language program.
 I compared the sources and was astounded to find that they matched character-for-character.
 The result of our work together has been far greater than the work that we each contributed.